 From Q2 2020 to Q2 2021, we’ve also seen over 3 hours of streaming content being consumed a day that stayed flat, or almost flat.
 This means we’re seeing people consuming just as much content as they did at the start of Covid-related shutdowns, but with more options and more choices of digital-only content that’s being produced.

 The ad tech industry spends a significant portion of its time talking about one channel versus the other.
 With any brand, there are various ways of finding a consumer.
-Connected TV isn’t better than YouTube or Facebook.
-It’s just all part of the marketing mix, yet Keynes Digital’s stance says that Connected TV finds different users.
+Connected TV advertising isn’t better than YouTube or Facebook.
+It’s just all part of the marketing mix, yet Keynes Digital’s stance says that Connected TV advertising finds different users.

-The interesting part of this chart are the devices that people are using to access these channels.
+The interesting part of this chart is the devices that people are using to access these channels.
 Facebook recorded 98.5% of content consumed on mobile which is being heavily impacted by iOS 14.5.
 Instagram saw close to 100% of content consumed on mobile, and YouTube saw 42.8% on mobile and 30% on a TV screen.

-As for Connected TV or OTT devices, 80% of streaming content is being watched on a TV screen, with less consumption on other devices at 9% on mobile, 9% on PCs, and 2% on tablets.
+As for Connected TV devices or OTT devices, 80% of streaming content is being watched on a TV screen, with less consumption on other devices at 9% on mobile, 9% on PCs, and 2% on tablets.

-This means if brands are being affected by iOS 14.5 and not seeing the performance numbers they once were, Connected TV is a choice to incorporate into their marketing efforts to reach more users outside of their mobile device.
+This means if brands are being affected by iOS 14.5 and not seeing the performance numbers they once were, Connected TV advertising is a choice to incorporate into their marketing efforts to reach more users outside of their mobile device.
 As mentioned, 9% of the content is being consumed on mobile which results in around 4.5% being on iOS 14.5 devices.
-The only channel not seeing this huge impact is Connected TV.
+The only channel not seeing this huge impact is Connected TV advertising.
 So, now it’s a question of how this impacts the overall marketing mix and how we get people on other devices where they’re consuming content differently.